Yields edge down, with Finland and Ireland in ratings spotlight

 By John Geddie

-Markets also looked towards U.S. jobs data at 1330 GMT, which analysts say may fall short of expectations and weaken the case for more U.S. rate increases this year.
+Markets were also looking towards jobs data from the United States due at 1330 GMT, which analysts say may fall short of expectations and weaken the case for more U.S. rate increases this year.

 Moody's was expected to remove Finland's top AAA rank and Fitch to raise Ireland to A from A-.